PsyEval: A Suite of Mental Health Related Tasks for Evaluating Large Language Models

 \section{Introduction}

-Nowadays, the rising prevalence of mental health-related issues presents a significant and growing threat to global public health~\cite{evans2018socioeconomic}.
-Despite their widespread impact, these challenges are often underestimated due to societal stigma and a lack of public awareness~\cite{pirina2018identifying}.
-The pervasive specter of mental illness, especially depression, poses substantial challenges on a global scale, with the World Health Organization (WHO) estimating that 3.8\% of the global population experiences depression~\cite{who2023depression}.
+Nowadays, the rising prevalence of mental illness presents a significant and growing threat to global public health.
+The pervasive specter of mental illness, especially depression, poses substantial challenges on a global scale, with the World Health Organization (WHO) estimating that 3.8\% of the global population experiences depression~\citep{who2023depression}.
+Despite these high numbers, treatment rates remain alarmingly low: only 13.7\% of 12-month DSM-IV/CIDI cases in lower-middle-income countries, 22.0\% in upper-middle-income countries, and 36.8\% in high-income countries receive any form of treatment~\citep{evans2018socioeconomic}.
+These challenges are often underestimated due to societal stigma and a lack of public awareness~\citep{pirina2018identifying}.

-In the face of the escalating global public health challenge posed by mental health issues, an increasing cohort of researchers has redirected substantial efforts towards this critical domain ~\cite{Lamichhane2023chatgptapp}.
+In the face of the escalating global public health challenge posed by mental illness, an increasing cohort of researchers has redirected substantial efforts towards this critical domain ~\citep{Lamichhane2023chatgptapp}.
 The advent of large language models (LLMs) has emerged as a transformative force, offering novel solutions to persistent challenges within the field of mental health.
-Notable models such as ChatGPT~\cite{schulman2022chatgpt}, LLaMA~\cite{touvron2023llama}, and Vicuna~\cite{chiang2023vicuna} have made substantial strides in Natural Language Processing (NLP).
+Notable models such as ChatGPT~\citep{schulman2022chatgpt}, LLaMA~\citep{touvron2023llama}, and Vicuna~\citep{chiang2023vicuna} have made substantial strides in Natural Language Processing (NLP).
 These models leverage extensive pretraining data and massive neural networks, achieving commendable results on standard NLP benchmark tests.
-In the specific domain of mental health, these LLMs have shown promising applications~\cite{xu2023mentalllm, Lamichhane2023chatgptapp}.
-Concurrently, researchers have recognized the unique demands of the mental health domain and have introduced specialized LLM explicitly designed for mental health applications~\cite{yang2023mentalllama}.
+In the specific domain of mental health, these LLMs have shown promising applications~\citep{xu2023leveraging, Lamichhane2023chatgptapp}.
+Concurrently, researchers have recognized the unique demands of the mental health domain and have introduced specialized LLM explicitly designed for mental health applications~\citep{yang2023mentallama}.